junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/2025-06-01-SPN-Time-travel-3.md

 "What do we do about them?"

-"Isn't that like the world's ultimate moral question: Can you kill baby Hitler when he was an infant if you can time travel?"
+"Isn't that like the world's ultimate fucked-up moral question: What do you do with baby Hitler if you could time travel to when he was an infant?"

 "Why would Cas even bring them here?"

 "I don't know, maybe he's trying to help, like I asked him to, you know?
-Maybe he thought if we could figure out about them, we could change things."
+Maybe he thought if we could figure out something from them, we could change things.
+We might still get a chance to win."

-"Or maybe he was just there watching the flowers and so happened ran into a witch hunt, and he was just trying to save some poor woman and her young kid, who turned out happened to be the future King of Hell."
+"Or maybe he was just there watching the flowers and so happened to run into a witch hunt, and he was just trying to save some poor woman and her young kid, who turned out happened to be the future King of Hell in like three hundred years."

-"Yeah, or maybe that.
+"Yeah, maybe that.
 And also, don't forget, the woman turned out to be a real witch."

+"I never know Crowley had a witch mother."

+"Tell me about that."

-"Where is he now?"
+"Where is Cas now?"

 "How would I know?"

-"Did you try to pray to him?"
+"You didn't try to pray to him?"

 "Dude, I'm probably the last person he wants to see now.
 He dropped them by without showing up a feather.
 Didn't you listen, she said he said he didn't think he'd be welcome here, and that's all on me."